divelab/GOOD/README.md

 #### GOOD GNNs
 The best and fair way to compare algorithms with the leaderboard is to use the same and similar graph encoder structure;
 therefore, we provide GOOD GNN APIs to support.
 Here, we use an objectified dictionary `config` to pass parameters.
-More details about the config: [Documents of config](https://good.readthedocs.io/en/latest/configs.html)
+More details about the config: [Documents of config](https://good.readthedocs.io/en/latest/configs.html) In this case, we recommend using this package for project usages.

 *To use exact GNN*
 ```python